I visit Starbucks almost daily during the work week, sometimes even twice per day.

 We don’t charge people based on what they earn.
 A coffee at Starbucks costs $2.47 whether you’re bringing in $250,000 per year, or struggling to get by on $25,000.
 This is true of pretty much everything: your salary doesn’t determine what you pay for goods or services.

-You’re making a choice with every dollar you spend: that what you’re buying right now is worth more than what the same dollar could buy in the future.
+The choice you make when you spend money is that what you’re buying right now is worth more than what the same dollar could buy in the future.

-If I’m spending $1,000 on coffee in 2015, what I’m really saying is I don’t want the $1,276 that amount would be 5 years from now (assuming a 5% annual return).
+If I’m spending $1,000 on coffee in a year, what I’m really saying is I don’t want the $1,276 that amount would be 5 years from now (assuming a 5% annual return).
 But this isn’t a simple equation.
-At first glance it seems crazy to pass up nearly $1,300 in 5 years for drip coffee today, but there are other factors at play:
+At first glance, it seems crazy to pass up nearly $1,300 in 5 years for drip coffee today.
+However, there are other factors at play: